deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

         git checkout -b what_my_code_does_branch

+   To make any changes in files reflect directly in your environment, install the library in editable mode using ``pip install -e .`` inside `DeepPavlov` folder.
+Therefore, no need to run ``pip install .`` again and again after each change.
+   To install the requirements for building the documentation, run ``pip install -e .[docs]``.
+After editing docs, move to docs folder using ``cd docs`` and run ``make html`` to build the html documentation.
+The built documentation will be added to `docs/_build` folder.
+Finally, open html pages with browser and see your changes.

 #. **Write readable code** and keep it
    `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_-ed, **add docstrings**
    and keep them consistent with the